jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 The ice was perfect that morning.

-Sophia Chen knew ice the way other kids knew their favorite books—by feel, by sound, by the way light caught on the surface.
+Sophia Chen knew ice the way other kids knew their favorite books—by feel, by sound.
 This ice was smooth and hard, recently zambonied, with just enough texture that her blades could grip without fighting.
 She pushed off from the boards and glided across center, arms out for balance, feeling the cold air stream past her face.

 "You're leaning left again!"
 Ethan's voice carried across the empty rink.